gpshead/pwm_lightness/README.rst

    $ python3 -m pwm_lightness 88 32
    0,0,1,1,1,2,2,3,4,5,6,7,9,10,12,14,16,19,21,24,27,31,34,38,42,47,52,57,63,68,75,81,88

-You can use these tables as initializers in arrays in any language.
+You can use these as list or array initializers in most any language.

 Improve antialiased fonts or other 8-bit images
 -----------------------------------------------